Bochner-type theorems for distributional category: Preliminaries

-\begin{theorem}[ {Knudsen--Weinberger}] If $\Gamma$ is a torsion-free discrete group, then $\dcat(\Gamma)=\cat(\Gamma)=\cd(\Gamma)$. \end{theorem} This result has an analog for non-aspherical spaces.
+\begin{theorem}[ {Knudsen--Weinberger}] If $\Gamma$ is a torsion-free discrete group, then $\dcat(\Gamma)=\cat(\Gamma)=\cd(\Gamma)$. \end{theorem} In particular, $\dcat(M)=\cat(M)=\dim(M)$ for closed aspherical manifolds (hence, nilmanifolds).
+This result has an analog for non-aspherical spaces.
 A closed manifold $M$ with $\cat(M)=\dim(M)$ is said to be \emph{essential}~\cite{Gr} (see also ~\cite{KR}).
-In~\cite{Ja}, it was shown that an essential manifold $M$ has $\dcat(M)=\cat(M)=\dim(M)$ if $\pi_1(M)$ is torsion-free and $M$ obeys an extra homological condition called the \emph{cap property}.
+In~\cite{Ja}, it was shown that $\dcat(M)=\cat(M)=\dim(M)$ for an essential manifold $M$ if $\pi_1(M)$ is torsion-free and $M$ obeys an extra homological condition called the \emph{cap property}.
 This result may be extended to (generalized) connected sums under certain ``cap property'' conditions (see~\cite{Ja}).